-Looking for some fun Thanksgiving books to read with your kids?
-I have compiled a list of our favorite Thanksgiving picture books.
+Looking for some fun Thanksgiving picture books to enjoy with your kids?
+Here is a great list of our favorite kid-approved Thanksgiving stories!

 (This post contains affiliate links)

 We read a lot of books at our house.
 We have raised children who love to read beginning at an early age.
 One of my favorite things to do is check out books from the library based around a theme.
 Holiday themed books are some of our all time favorites!

 With Thanksgiving right around the corner, I have compiled a list of our favorite Thanksgiving-themed picture books.

 A Pilgrim family moves from Ireland to America and is struggling.
 Mary isn’t feeling grateful for anything, so her parents tell her a story about 5 kernels of corn.
 These kernels of corn each represent something to be thankful for